Are Microwave Ovens Safe?: A Burn the Fat Blog Archives Classic. Originally published July 12th, 2011.

 A Greek study found that dioctyladipate (DOA) and acetyltributylcitrate (ATBC) plasticizers from food-grade PVC and PVDC/PVC leak into olive oil and water when cooked in the microwave.

 A study from the European food research and technology journal found that DOA and ATBC plasticizers from plasticized poly(vinyl chloride) and poly(vinylidene chloride/vinyl chloride) films migrated into ground meat of varying fat content during microwave heating.

 The most recent concerns have been over Bisphenol A (BPA), a plasticizer used in polycarbonate plastics such as storage containers, bottles and even can liners.
 How much can leach into food, under what circumstances and what are the health consequences are hotly debated and this subject goes far beyond the scope of this article.

 Even though there’s some truth to the concerns about plastics, they’re often overblown and mixed in with myths (the dioxin chain email hoax comes to mind).
 And of relevance to our discussion, this is not a microwave problem, it’s a heating of certain plastics problem.

 The simple solution: use only plastic containers that are microwave-safe or to be absolutely sure, stick with corning ware, ceramics or microwave safe glass.
 If you cook with saran wrap in the microwave, avoid direct contact of the wrap with the food.
 Do not use cold storage containers or foam insulated containers in the microwave either.

-The Real Danger: Getting second hand natural health information off the internet
+Are microwave ovens Safe?
+Yes.
+The real danger is getting second hand natural health information off the internet

 As you can see, there are some legitimate microwave oven safety issues to be aware of, but they’re no different than basic cooking safety with any kind of conventional oven, stovetop, grill or fire.